TelegraphCreative/abodu-fed/site/content/pages/6.legal/3.terms-of-use/index.md

-hero__heading: 'Terms of Use'
+hero__heading: 'From our legal team'
-hero__subheading: 'From our legal team.'
+hero__subheading: 'Terms of Use'
 document__text: |
   #Welcome to Abodu.